-Interviewing For a New Job In The Field Of Law?
-Watch Out For These Telltale Signs of a Potentially Bad Workplace
+Interviewing for a New Job?
+Watch out for These Telltale Signs of a Potentially Bad Workplace

 People who have plenty of experience with job interviews know that they can give applicants plenty of clues about what it would be like to work for the company they’re applying for.
 From the manner in which the interviewers conduct themselves, to the way that the process itself is done, these can tell you whether you want to work for a company or not.

 If you’re currently going through a job interview process, read on and find out what signs you should watch out for before you regret accepting a job offer.

 Sahil Sahni of AllyO, an AI platform for managing human resources, advises applicants to take note of the kind of software and programs that a company is using for their application process.
 Sahni specifically mentions how telling it is if a workplace still uses a program like Internet Explorer or still rely on snail mail for sending and receiving documents.